-“I started Sound Sailing in 1986 to help you get involved in sailing through an innovative instruction and membership program.
+“I started Sound Sailing Center in 1986 to help you get involved in sailing through an innovative instruction and membership program.
 Our instruction is based on a simple concept.
-In 20 to 30 hours you will be out sailing my boats by yourself.
+In 20 to 30 hours you will be out sailing our boats by yourself.
 So we damn well better do a good job!
-Many students become members after doing the practice session.
-We also have many members who have sailed for many years.
-The membership program uses boats I enjoy sailing myself.”
+Many students choose to become members after completing the Basic Keelboat Program, while others have been sailing with us for years.
+Best of all, our membership program features boats that I personally love to sail!”

 —Martin van Breems, founder and owner

-Sound Sailing Center is based in Norwalk, Connecticut, with additional bases for 2021 in Branford and Mystic CT, covering the entire Long Island Sound.
+Sound Sailing Center is based in Norwalk, Connecticut.
+We also have boats in Branford and Mystic CT, covering the entire Long Island Sound.
 Our fleet operates up to Maine in the summer and down to the Caribbean in the winter.
 From Norwalk, you can be out sailing in the Norwalk Islands, in under five minutes.
 The islands are easy to explore with our smaller boats.
 Within a two hour sail you will discover over 30 lovely harbors, from the exquisite Ziegler’s Cove to historic Oyster Bay.

-Our Branford locations allows you to explore the Thimble Islands, a little piece of the Maine coastline in CT.
-Our vessels in Mystic allow quick access to Fishers Island Sound and everyones favorite, Block Island.
+Our Branford location allows you to explore the Thimble Islands, a little piece of the Maine coastline in CT.
+Our vessel in Mystic allow quick access to Fishers Island Sound and everyones favorite, Block Island.

 Instruction

 Our teaching methods are hands on, on the water, with fewer students than most other schools.
 We never have more than three students per instructor in our Intro, Basic Keelboat, or Basic Cruising classes.
 We know your time is valuable.
-For 2020, we switched to private, then semiprivate lessons.
-Group lessons however are preferable.
-It is surprising how we as humans learn better in a group lesson.
-Watching someone else struggle to learn a new skill is rather comforting when it’s your turn!
+We recommend group lessons because humans tend to learn better by observing others.
+Watching someone else master a skill – or struggle with it – can be both educational and reassuring when it’s your turn to try.

 Rentals and Charters: Our fleet is diverse, ranging from classic boats like the Ensigns, to our flagship 40 class yachts.
 In general, we look for good sailing qualities and strong construction.
 We buy boats we like!
 Naturally, every mainsail in our fleet has a Dutchman Sail Flaking System and low friction track system, along with other gear like roller furling jibs that allows you to get out sailing in a few minutes, even if singlehanded.
 Ensigns have electric motors, so even starting the engine is simple.
 Charters are multiday rentals, for taking extended trips on our larger boats.
 Rentals and Charters are available if a boat does not have full membership.
 If you will be taking out our boats less than 6-9 times a year, rentals or charters are the way to go.